danja/postcraft/danny.ayers.name/entries/2024-02-27_hello-transmissions.md

-# I hate frameworks, so I'm building one
+# I hate frameworks, so I've been building one

-I'll expand on this further elsewhere, but not long ago I made a major shift in my attitude to my code projects: I'm now writing primarily for a userbase numbering _one_: **me**.
+I'll expand on this further elsewhere, but not long ago I made a major shift in my attitude to my code projects: I'm now writing primarily for a userbase countably _one_: **me**.

-Transmissions is my engine.
+#Transmissions is my engine.

+Fairly radical separation of concerns.

+1. Postcraft : site generator
 1. FOAF-Archive

-1. Postcraft : site generator
 1. Farelo : project management
 1. KIA : AI agent playground